libp2p/specs/kad-dht/README.md

 ### Algorithm

+The below is one possible algorithm to lookup a value on the DHT.
+Implementations may diverge from this base algorithm as long as they continue to adhere to the wire format.

-Let's assume we’re looking for key `K`.
+Let's assume we’re looking for key `Key`.
 We first try to fetch the value from the local store.
 If found, and `Q == { 0, 1 }`, the search is complete.

 Otherwise, the local result counts for one towards the search of `Q` values.
 We